antfioravanti/TelegramBot-IG/README.md

 # TelegramBot-IG
- A Telegram bot used to increase the engagment rate of the users by crowdsourcing comments from other users.
+ A Telegram bot used to increase Instagram's engagment rate of the users' posts by crowdsourcing comments from other users.
+You can find it by searching on Telegram @InstaAcceleratorBot.

  ### How it works
  1. Text */accelerate* to the bot to initiate the conversation